 - June 25th:

 - Placement Exams

 Frequently Asked Questions

-Arrival day for the Class of 2022 is August 21st, 2018.
+Arrival day for the Class of 2025 is Tuesday, August 24th.

 More information about the arrival day schedule is to come.